JonathanLoscalzo/pump-it-up_data-mining-the-water/pumpitup/post/02-en-part2.md

 1       0.29      0.63      0.40       665
 2       0.77      0.84      0.80      6886
 ```
-As we can see, *functional needs repair* is imbalanced, because the support is lower, and our model can not perform as well as over the other labels because it does not have an optimal precision.
-The model does not generalize over *target 1*.
+As we can see, *functional needs repair* is imbalanced, because the support is lower, and our model cannot perform as well as over the other labels because it does not have an optimal precision.
+So, The model does not generalize well over *target 1*.

-The accuracy is rounded at 0.80% on unseen data (variance) and 0.95% on train set (bias); we could say that our model is also overfitted.
+The accuracy is rounded at 80% on unseen data (variance) and 95% on train set (bias); we could say that our model is also overfitted.
 Please see [bias-variance tradeoff](https://en.wikipedia.org/wiki/Bias%E2%80%93variance_tradeoff)

 For now, we are not going to stop to fix the issue above because we would like to meet the premise "agile"!.
 In the next iteration we could try to solve it.